Showing posts with label Monroe County Public Library. Show all posts

 I can't believe we survived the whole three months.

-but at times, I seriously wondered if I could last that long.
-I am addicted to requesting, online, large numbers of library materials as I think of them--say Sydney has been talking about death a lot, or we're invited to take a trip to Boston this summer--and having them sent to the drive-up, where I can pick them up at my leisure.
+ut at times, I seriously wondered if I could last that long.
+I am addicted to requesting, online, large numbers of library materials as I think of them--say, for instance, the little kid has been talking about death a lot, or we're invited to take a trip to Boston this summer--and having them sent to the drive-up, where I can pick them up at my leisure.
 For the entirety of the renovation, the majority of the children's collection was unavailable.
-That means NO copies of !
-No !
+That means NO copies of Lifetimes, my absolute favorite book about death.
+No Revolutionary War on Wednesday, the book in which tiny Jack and Annie take their Magic Treehouse to war!
 I nearly expired.

 And the beautiful, large playroom!
 Don't even get me started about how much I missed the playroom.
 Or the train table.
-Or the windowseats by the board books.
-Or spending the entire afternoon sitting in comfy chairs working on stuff while the girls browsed or read or played.
+Or the window seats by the board books.
+Or spending the entire afternoon sitting in comfy chairs working on stuff while the kids browsed or read or played.

 I REALLY missed that last one.
-The happiness of writing for hours, with the girls, without feeling like I'm neglecting them!
+The happiness of writing for hours, with the kids, without feeling like I'm neglecting them!
 And we've also gotten out of the house!

 Tuesday, September 15, 2009